-Support your child's class teacher with creating and reviewing Additional Support Plans, which identify targets.
+Support your child's class teacher with creating and reviewing 'Assess Plan Do and Review' plans, which identify actions put in place to meet targets.
 Organise training for staff.
-Liaise with cluster SENDco's to ensure consistency of approach and practice.
+Liaise with cluster SENDCO's to ensure consistency of approach and practice.
 Monitor, track and analyse progress and attainment of SEND pupils.
 Liaise and ensure smooth transition between educational phases Co-ordinate SEND interventions.
-The day to day management of all aspects of the school, this includes support for children with SEND.
-Entrusting the daily responsibility for SEND to the SENDco and class teachers and overseeing effectiveness of this.
+The day-to-day management of all aspects of the school, this includes support for children with SEN. Entrusting the daily responsibility for SEND to the SENDCO and class teachers and overseeing effectiveness of this.
 Ensuring the Governing Body is kept up to date about any issue relating to SEND.
 Accountable for financial expenditure of SEND budget.
-Mrs Gawne (SENDco) can be contacted by the school office for an appointment.
-She is responsible for and will use her best endeavour to: Oversee the effectiveness of provision for children with SEND.
-Develop the school's SEND practice to make sure all children get a consistent, high quality response to meeting his or her needs in school.
+Headteacher Mr A Milne He/she are responsible for and will use her best endeavour to: Oversee the effectiveness of provision for children with SEND.
+Develop the school's SEND practice to make sure all children get a consistent, high-quality response to meeting his or her needs in school.
 Monitor, track and analyse the progress and attainment of all children.
-Support the teaching staff and SENDCo.
-Ensure effective and efficient, use of human, environmental and financial resources Mrs Arnold can be contacted by the school office for an appointment.
-She is responsible for: Making sure that the school has an up to date SEND Policy and/or SEND Information Report.
+Support the teaching staff and SENDCO.
+Ensure effective and efficient, use of human, environmental and financial resources Mr A Milne can be contacted by the school office for an appointment.
+SEND Governor He/she is responsible for: Making sure that the school has an up to date SEND Policy and/or SEND Information Report.
 Making sure that the school has appropriate provision and has made necessary adaptations to meet the needs of all children in the school.
-Making visits to understand and monitor the support given to children with SEND in the school and being part of the process to ensure all SEND children achieve their potential in school.
-Mrs Wade can be contacted by the school office for an appointment.
+Making visits to understand and monitor the support given to children with SEN in the school and being part of the process to ensure all SEN children achieve their potential in school.
+He/she can be contacted by the school office for an appointment.